 Recovery Ranch has compassionate professionals and welcoming facilities in Pennsylvania ready to help you begin your renewed life in recovery.

-Ultimately, the 12 step program is a mindfulness approach.
-Through the steps, you become aware of your thoughts, feelings, actions, as well as those around you in real-time.
+Ultimately, the 12-step program is a mindfulness approach.
+Through the steps, you become aware of your thoughts, feelings, and actions, as well as those around you in real-time.
 Before we look at the 12 steps, know that some steps may seem impossible now.
 But as you work through them, you become more comfortable with them.

-Because the 12 Step program has proven so effective, others in fields of addiction and personal growth have adapted it to help individuals overcome addiction and grow.
-Regardless of the shape it takes, the 12 step program always centers around your community.
+Because the 12-step program has proven so effective, others in the fields of addiction and personal growth have adapted it to help individuals overcome addiction and grow.
+Regardless of the shape it takes, the 12-step program always centers around your community.
 People with similar addictions but a commitment to recovery come together to support people on various steps of their journey.

 And finally, as you develop the skills you need to more effectively self-manage your addiction, you transition to aftercare programs.
 This involves attending ongoing support groups, having access to alumni resources, and attending scheduled individual counseling sessions to follow up with your therapist.

 Studies show that people who continue in 12-step-based aftercare programs are twice as likely to maintain sobriety.

 It’s important to note that the 12-step program asks you to surrender to a higher power.
 This is any power that is meaningful to you.
 So it doesn’t have to follow any specific religion or any religion at all.

 Actually, at the Recovery Ranch PA, we embrace the psycho-spiritual wisdom found in all faiths.
 And we caringly use our knowledge and skill to further your recovery.
 If you’re uncomfortable with the “higher power” concept, Recovery Ranch PA also offers non-12-step alternatives.

 - Admit that you’re powerless because addiction is controlling your life.